abshinn/bashcrash/README.md

 To display all current shell window processes use `ps`, and to see all current system processes use `ps ax`.
 Or, to see what process is eating up all of your memory have a look at the `top` command.

+#### purge

+After many hours of uptime and usage your computer can build up inactive memory.
+Darwin OS's `purge` simulates restart conditions by flushing disk cache.

 ### Working with CSV

 #### Manipulation with sed and awk

 When CSVs are improperly formatted, sed and awk can come to the rescue.
+For help on crafting regular expressions, see [Regexr](http://www.regexr.com/).

 A somewhat useful blog post on csv manipulation: [Sultan of Awk](http://abshinn.github.io/bash/2014/05/17/sultan-of-awk/)